composewell/streamly/README.md

     & Stream.foldl' addCounts (False, Counts 0 0 0 True) -- IO (Bool, Counts)
 ```

-Note that `Stream.fromAhead` is the only difference in a concurrent and
+Please note that the only difference between a concurrent and a
+non-concurrent program lies in the use of the `Stream.fromAhead`
-non-concurrent program.
-If we remove that we still have a perfectly valid,
+combinator.
+If we remove the call to `Stream.fromAhead`, we would
+still have a perfectly valid and performant serial program.
+Notice
-well performing serial program.
-Notice, how succinctly and idiomatically
+how succinctly and idiomatically we have expressed the concurrent word
-we expressed the concurrent word counting problem.
+counting problem.

-Benchmarked with 2 CPUs:
+A benchmark with 2 CPUs:

 ```
 $ time WordCount-hs-parallel gutenberg-500MB.txt